The little foxes that spoil the vineyard

 These three steps bring the right people into the picture, provide proper accountability, and ensure continued product improvement and stability.

 Recently I ran into a problem of my own doing.
 A new set of controls for featured headlines was not working correctly—time to complain to our developers, I thought.
 We have a broken widget.
-Scott, our lead developer, quickly noted that there was some CSS (that I had added) that was conflicting with the new default controls.
+Scott, our lead developer, quickly noted that some CSS (that I had added) conflicted with the new default controls.
 Egg on my face.
-I slunk back in and removed the CSS I applied some time ago to adjust a headline size I did not like.
+I slunk back into our customizer and removed the CSS I applied some time ago to adjust a headline size I did not like.
 Had I worked through 1-3 noted above, this conversation would not have happened.
 The real problem here was that my rogue CSS had been added to other layouts creating the same issue there as well.
 Problem multiplied.

 This headline font issue was a vivid example of the debt (little fox ignored) that results from adding rogue CSS and not documenting correctly and then appropriately adjusting through an organized ticketing process.